-In association with Boulting Environmental Services Ltd (BES) based in the UK, who help create cutting-edge cleanrooms, laboratories and other sophisticated environments, PBSC contributed with clean room door sets, transfer hatches and vision panels, specially designed for the controlled environment whilst minimizing visible fixings with PBSC’s flush designs.
+In association with Boulting Environmental Services Ltd (BES) based in the UK, which helps create cutting-edge cleanrooms, laboratories, and other sophisticated environments, PBSC contributed with cleanroom door sets, transfer hatches, and vision panels, specially designed for the controlled environment whilst minimizing visible fixings with PBSC’s flush designs.

 Main goal: To provide as much vision as possible with the number of vision panels limited due to the low-level extract requirements within this SPP5 facility.

-PBSC were the preferred choice, being the only company developing glass doors with concealed automation.
+PBSC was the preferred choice, being the only company developing glass doors with concealed automation.

 Working closely with BES, PBSC presented a glass door meeting AstraZeneca’s required standard.
-Having a stainless-steel slider arm which linked to a hygienic stainless-steel circular door rail with a dry running liner bearing, manufactured from water resistant plastic compound.
+Having a stainless-steel slider arm that is linked to a hygienic stainless-steel circular door rail with a dry-running liner bearing, manufactured from a water-resistant plastic compound.

-Thus, removing cleaning issues with access to the motor through the panels on the head fame and having the flush finish which PBSC are famous for.
+Thus, removing cleaning issues with access to the motor through the panels on the head fame and having the flush finish that PBSC is famous for.

 With the demand for Zoladex which was first launched in 1987 and has become available in more than 100 countries, PBSC with BES, contributed to the continued Zoladex manufacturing, giving a sterile facility the cleanroom products needed to help increase efficiency.

 Amanda Tebble – Architectural Design Sales Specialist for PBSC:

 “I was very happy to be involved in such a globally well-known pharmaceutical company and their new facility”